NativeScript/docs-v7/plugins/plugin-sanity-check.md

 ```

 This sample uses [Build Matrix](https://docs.travis-ci.com/user/customizing-the-build#Build-Matrix) to initiate several runs as a result of one and [Build Stages](https://docs.travis-ci.com/user/build-stages) to separate the execution into stages.
 The flow will be as followed:
 1. Test for readability, maintainability and functionality errors (tslint)
 2. WebPack and build demo app(s) with installed plugin under test
 3. Build demo app(s) with installed plugin under test

 Each step starts after successful completion of the previous one.
-In this way if there is a functional error, for example, the entire run will be terminated after the fail of first step and the rest of the steps will not be executed.
+In this way, if there is a functional error, for example, the entire run will be terminated after the fall of the first step and the rest of the steps will not be executed.
 This behavior is controlled by [Build Stages](https://docs.travis-ci.com/user/build-stages).

 According to the [Build Lifecycle](https://docs.travis-ci.com/user/customizing-the-build#The-Build-Lifecycle) of each TravisCI build, `install` is the right phase to install any required dependencies.